St. Johns County Federal Criminal Defense Lawyers

 Second, federal crimes are investigated by federal agencies, such as the FBI, DEA, or IRS.
 These agencies have extensive resources and can spend months or even years investigating a single case.
 As a result, federal cases are often more complex than state cases.

 Finally, federal crimes are prosecuted by federal prosecutors.
 These prosecutors are highly experienced and have a high conviction rate.
-As a result, it is important to have an experienced federal crimes attorney on your side if you are facing federal charges.
+As a result, it is important to have an experienced federal criminal defense attorney on your side if you are facing federal charges.

 What Are the Penalties for Federal Crimes?